 - Batch similar tasks (email blocks, call blocks).

-For team-level strategies, see our internal guide on workload management.
+For team-level strategies, see our internal guide on workload management: /workload-management.

 4. Progressive Muscle Relaxation (PMR)

-PMR involves tensing and releasing muscle groups to grow awareness of tension and intentionally relax the body—a direct counter to stress-related physical symptoms like tight shoulders or jaw.
+PMR involves tensing and releasing muscle groups to grow awareness of tension and intentionally relax the body—a direct response to stress-related physical symptoms like tight shoulders or jaw.

 Why it works

-Tensing and releasing muscles triggers deep relaxation, reduces physical stress markers, and disrupts the cycle between mental anxiety and bodily tension.
+Tensing and releasing muscles triggers deep relaxation and reduces physical stress markers.

 How to implement